 Review – Sliced Iguana: Travels in Mexico

 by Isabella Tree

 If you’re looking for a tourist guide, you won’t find it here.
 Isabella Tree travelled to Mexico determined to get under the skin of the country, to see beyond what most tourists see, and I came away with a real sense of Mexico and Mexicans.
 I had no idea that Mexico is the third most biologically diverse in the world, with every environment from snow-capped volcanoes to rainforests.
 And the people are as diverse.

 Tree moves fluidly between the past and present, and it feels like the two are interwoven.
 Take, for example, the strong impact of religion.
 When missionaries first came to Mexico, Christianity was absorbed into the religious beliefs of the original Mexicans.
 So religious observance is much more real, much less sanitized, than say, in the West.
-Tree is in San Miguel during Easter, and her description of the processions really bring home the importance and meaning of religion.
+The tree is in San Miguel during Easter, and her description of the processions really brings home the importance and meaning of religion.
 In the nearby Sanctuary of Atotonilco, men still flagellate themselves, believing that it cleanses the soul.

 There is also the relationship Mexicans have with death.
 It is seen as part of life, and isn’t hidden away in hospital corridors and out of sight.
-They celebrate the dead in the Dia de los Muertos, where a night-long vigil is held in cemeteries and the dead are offered their favourite foods.
-This was originally a month-long ceremony, but has become part of the All Souls Day rituals.
+They celebrate the dead in the Dia de los Muertos, where a night-long vigil is held in cemeteries and the dead are offered their favorite foods.
+This was originally a month-long ceremony but has become part of the All Souls Day rituals.

 Mexico has a bloody history.
 The colonizers arrived, as they did everywhere, with an inherent belief in their own superiority and a lust for gold.
 They were utterly unable to understand, or even to acknowledge, the indigenous way of doing things.
 This resulted in the brutal destruction of a way of life—and of lives.